rarimo/rarime/packages/snap/README.md

-# Rarime
+# RariMe

-Rarime is a MetaMask Snap that safely holds any of your credentials and allows you to prove your identity without revealing any personal data.
+RariMe is a MetaMask Snap that safely holds any of your credentials and allows you to prove your identity without revealing any personal data.
 Powered by Rarimo Protocol and  Zero-Knowledge Proof technology.

 ## Methods
 ### Create an identity